 2. Requires a well-marketed company or product

 Many successful crowdfunding campaigns often have a large social media following or otherwise large brand awareness in place already.
 It’s what many would consider a key component in successfully crowdfunding a business.
-This makes sense given the fact that crowdfunding involves raising a small amount of money from a large number of investors, so you’d want as large of a pool of investors as possible to improve the odds of hitting your funding goal.
+This makes sense given the fact that crowdfunding involves raising a small amount of money from a large number of investors, so you’d want as large a pool of investors as possible to improve the odds of hitting your funding goal.

 3. May be more costly than loans

 Some platforms may charge a percentage fee for the funds you raise.
 You’ll need to include this in your initial campaign budget, as it can get pricey if you don’t plan for this obstacle ahead of time.
-This is especially important to keep in mind if you miss your funding target and funds are returned, as you’ll then have to pay any applicable fees out-of-pocket.
+This is especially important to keep in mind if you miss your funding target and funds are returned, as you’ll then have to pay any applicable fees out of pocket.

 4. Encourages more competition